-Although not required to do so by the Trust Agreement, the Massachusetts Legislature has elected in the budget of the Commonwealth for SFY 1999 to appropriate funds sufficient for the payment of interest due on the 1998A Notes and the 1998B Notes through SFY 2000.
-Such funds will be transferred to the Trustee for deposit in the Debt Service Fund as needed to meet debt service requirements under the Trust Agreement, in lieu of the application of Federal Highway Reimbursements.
+Although not required to do so by the Trust Agreement, the Massachusetts Legislature has appropriated funds sufficient for the payment of interest due on the 1998A Notes, the 1998B Notes and the 2000A Notes through SFY 2002.
+Such funds will be transferred to the Trustee for deposit in the Debt Service Fund as needed to meet debt service requirements under the Trust Agreement, in lieu of the application of Federal Highway Reimbursements. -----

-The Statement of Available Revenues for FFY 1999 was executed by the State Treasurer, with the concurrence of the Secretaries, and delivered to the Trustee on October 12, 1998.
-This Statement certified expected Federal Highway Reimbursements for FFY 1999 of \$592.8 million and projected debt service on the Notes for such FFY of \$47.0 million and no deficiencies in any Funds and Accounts with respect to Trust Agreement Obligations due and payable in FFY 1998.
+The Statement of Available Revenues for FFY 2001 was executed by the State Treasurer, with the concurrence of the Secretaries, and delivered to the Trustee on October 10, 2000.
+This Statement certified expected Federal Highway Reimbursements for FFY 2001 of \$675.5 million and projected no deficiencies in any Funds and Accounts with respect to Trust Agreement Obligations due and payable in FFY 2001 or 2002.